Requirement for Posting of Performance

 A: Texas Education Code requires the following:

-- TEC, §39.361, requires districts to state whether one or more of its campuses have been awarded a distinction designation or has been identified as an unacceptable campus and to provide an explanation of the significance of the information.
+• TEC, §39.361, requires districts to state whether one or more of its campuses have been awarded a distinction designation or have been identified as an unacceptable campus and to provide an explanation of the significance of the information.
+The April 2025 release of the 2023 preliminary ratings puts this into effect.
+The next written notice of a student's performance can now reflect the 2023 results.

 Q: Do the campus accountability rating and distinction designations need to be printed on the student's report card?